 In it, you’re thrust into high-octane Formula 1 racing, putting you in the role of the pit crew, with an intensity you can experience with 3 other friends as you aim to serve your racer in the fastest time.

 This one is sure to attract the attention of those who’ve been bitten by the travel bug.
-Inspired by trips into the American West, the team at JAUNT want to be able to bring their users a valuable travel experience, in which you can ‘Jaunt’ to any place whenever you desire.
+Inspired by trips into the American West, the team at JAUNT want to be able to bring their users a valuable travel experience, in which you can ‘Jaunt’ to anyplace whenever you desire.
 Their aim is ‘telling amazing stories with new media.

-I would love to visit exotic locales in which I’ve never been.
+I would love to visit exotic locales to which I’ve never been.
 It would serve as an amazing tool for those who are interested in travel.
 Imagine scoping out a location before going, getting the overall feel of the place.

 Working with the aforementioned companies on this list like Oculus and Samsung, Innerspace is looking to become an entertainment giant.
 Specifically, they have a series of games called Firebird:

 “FIREBIRD is an award-winning series of musical experiences, a celebration of the emotional power of classical music set in visually stunning settings.
 Episodes from the FIREBIRD franchise are available in English, Chinese and French.”